holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     2:perf_event:/4f1f200ce13f2a7a180730f964c6c56d25218d6dd40b027c7b5ee1e551f4eb24/93cb84d30291201a84d5676545015220696dbcc72a65a12a0c96cda01dd1d270
     1:name=systemd:/system.slice/docker.service/4f1f200ce13f2a7a180730f964c6c56d25218d6dd40b027c7b5ee1e551f4eb24/93cb84d30291201a84d5676545015220696dbcc72a65a12a0c96cda01dd1d270

-Each row of the above file depicts one of the cgroup hierarchies that the process, or Docker container in our case is a member of.
+Each row of the above file depicts one of the cgroup hierarchies that the process, or Docker container in our case, is a member of.
 The row consists of three fields separated by colon, in the form:
 `hierarchy-Id:list-of-controllers-bound-to-hierarchy:cgroup-path`
-If you remember back to where we looked at the `/proc/cgroups` file above, you will notice that the:
+If you remember back to our review of the `/proc/cgroups` file above, you will notice that the:

 1. hierarchy unique Id is represented here as the `hierarchy-Id`
 2. subsys_name is represented here in the comma separated list-of-controllers-bound-to-hierarchy